 Parksville, BC, Canada on Vancouver Island is situated on the shores of Parksville Bay and Craig Bay.
-The community waterfront is well known for its long sandy beaches, and warm, shallow waters.
-Visit at low tide and the tides receed back into the ocean exposing a vast sandy beach.
+The sandy beach waterfront community is well known for its shallow tides, sand castles and white beaches.
+Visit at low tide and the tides recede back into the ocean exposing a whole new world of beach to explore.

-Activities most enjoyed in the Village of Parksville and the surrounding areas include golfing, boating, beachcombing, ocean kayaking, sailing, fishing, hiking, camping, swimming, sightseeing, picnicking, canoeing, wildlife watching, and spas.
+Activities most enjoyed in the Village of Parksville and the surrounding areas include golfing, boating, beachcombing, ocean kayaking, sailing, fishing, hiking, camping, swimming, sightseeing, picnicking, canoeing, wildlife watching, and spa experiences.

 A few of the more popular activity and sightseeing destinations located in Parksville and the surrounding area includes Parksville Beach, MacMillan Provincial Park (Cathedral Grove), Rathtrevor Beach Provincial Park, Top Bridge Park, Horne Lake Caves Provincial Park, Englishman River Falls Provincial Park, and the Little Qualicum Falls Provincial Park.

-Services important to vacation planning in and around the community of Parksville, BC includes accommodations (hotel, motel, resorts, vacation homes, cottages, bed and breakfast, rental suites), tours, guides, campgrounds, pubs, restaurants, gas stations, gift stores, liquor stores, grocery stores, big box stores, banks, winery, brewery, and transportation services including taxi.
+Services important to vacation planning in and around the community of Parksville, BC includes accommodations (hotel, motel, resorts, vacation homes, cottages, bed and breakfast, rental suites), tours, guides, campgrounds, pubs, restaurants, gas stations, gift stores, liquor stores, grocery stores, big box stores, banks, winery, brewery, and transportation services including taxi, and bus.